 Tech Trek, a program of AAUW California started in 1998, is a Science and Math camp aimed to encourage girls who will be entering eighth grade in the fall to consider careers in (STEM) science/technology/engineering/math.
 The camp features hands-on activities in math, science, and related fields.
 All sleeping, eating, instructional, and recreational facilities are located on a variety of university campuses throughout California where camps are held.
 Campers will be exposed to programs in fields such as astronomy, engineering, chemistry, marine biology, and environmental studies to enhance their learning experience and introduce the students to a variety of potential career areas.In 2017, six girls from Martinez and Pleasant Hill attended the Tech Trek camp in June at the Sonoma State University campus.
 The following local seventh grade outstanding students were chosen because of their passion for math and science: Kira Funk (Sequoia Middle School), Mia Puljiz, Dee Lara, and Jailynn Lozano (Martinez Junior High), Ellie Schichnes (Pleasant Hill Middle School), and Jasmine Kimbrough (Valley View Middle School).
 Congratulations to all of these exceptional young women.

-This past year, our branch has raised money for these scholarships through several events including our fundraiser, A Taste of Fall, last October.
+Our branch has raised money for these scholarships through several events including our annual fundraiser, A Taste of Fall, the Bowling Blast Tournament, and Painting with a Purpose.
 Our members are very generous to support this local cause.
 Thanks to all.

 Baby gifts are generously donated for the Hillcrest Church Social Service Program at our Annual Layette Shower .
 We receive so many beautiful items-- hand-made quilts, afghans, receiving blankets and hats, and adorable baby clothes---sleepers, newborn outfits, saques, sweaters, booties, socks, and undershirts.
 Toys and diapers as well.
 We send a big pile of newborn necessities for happy babies and grateful Moms.